patternfly/patternfly-org/packages/v4/src/content/design-guidelines/styles/icons/icons.md

         <code>--pf-global--icon--FontSize—xl</code>
       </FlexItem>
     </Flex>
     No matter the size of the icon, when icons are next to text, they should be center-aligned horizontally.
-An example of this alignment in a component is a <a href="design-guidelines/usage-and-behavior/buttons-and-links#link-button">link button</a>.
+An example of this alignment in a component is a <Link to="design-guidelines/usage-and-behavior/buttons-and-links#link-button">link button</Link>.
 If icons are stacked, they should also be center-aligned vertically.
     <img src="icon_alignment.png" alt="Icon alignment" className="ws-icon-alignment" />
   </GridItem>
   <GridItem xl={5} xlOffset={7} lg={12}>